dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 sensors can be used to read them out quickly and easily. \
 In addition, it also offers the option of changing the individual parameters \
 like sampling rate, interval, axis labeling, differential mode, \
-functions for direct conversion and many more to change.
+functions for direct conversion and many more.
 The\
 settings can be conveniently saved and recalled so that a \
-demonstration attempt can be shown quickly.
+demonstration can be shown quickly.

 A large number of different sensors, such as various analog-digital converters,
-current sensors, climate data sensors, gamma detectors, ect. supported.
+current sensors, climate data sensors, gamma detectors, ect. are supported.
 Here, widespread and inexpensive sensors were used, which have a high level of
 accuracy that is more than sufficient for school experiments.

 The sensors can be individually connected to the Raspberry Pi using so-called
-jumper cables, or the circuit board specially designed for PhyPiDAQ can be used
+jumper cables, or the circuit board specially designed for PhyPiDAQ on which
-on which the sensors are permanently attached.
+the sensors are permanently attached.
 This allows the cabling effort
 to be reduced to a minimum and experiments can also be set up quickly in the
 5-minute break.
 With bespoke 3D printed models, everything can be spaciously
 attached in an organizer case.